Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Make This Marshmallow Cookies Recipe

-I highly suggest freezing your mini marshmallows before adding them to your dough.
+Freeze your mini marshmallows before adding them to your dough.
 Because this is a thicker dough, the frozen marshmallows hold their shape better, making it easier to scoop out the dough balls.

-STEP TWO: In a large mixing bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment, beat the softened butter, light brown sugar, and white sugar on medium speed until light and fluffy.
+STEP TWO: For the wet ingredients, use a large mixing bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment.

 butter, brown sugar, sugar blended together

-STEP FOUR: Add half the flour mixture to the bowl and mix on low speed just until incorporated.
+STEP FOUR: Add half the flour mixture to the large bowl and mix on low speed just until incorporated.
 Repeat with the remaining flour mixture.

 chocolate chip, baking bar, and frozen mini marshmallows folded into the cookie dough